AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/reviewing-proofs-within-workfront/make-a-decision-on-a-proof/make-decisions-on-proof.md

 1. Click **Make Decision**.

 <!--
-<h2 data-mc-conditions="QuicksilverOrClassic.Draft mode"><a name="making-a-workfront-approval-decision"></a>Make a decision when the proof is configured with an approval process</h2>
+<h2 data-mc-conditions="QuicksilverOrClassic.Draft mode">Make a decision when the proof is configured with an approval process</h2>
 -->

 <!--